- October 2014

 Category Archives: An Overview

-I intend to show why oil can’t be replaced by alternative energy, and why the peaking of oil means the peaking of all other resources from coal and natural gas to solar, wind, nuclear, the electric grid, concrete, plastics, pesticides, fertilizers, microchips, electronic goods, the internet, roads, railroads, ships, trucks, and every other manufactured object, because they all depend on oil in their life cycle, some are made from oil, some run on oil only, and all depend on oil from mining and crushing of ore to fabrication, and are delivered by diesel-fueled combustion engines over roads mad with and from (asphalt/bitumen) oil.
+I intend to show why oil can’t be replaced by alternative energy, and why the peaking of oil means the peaking of all other resources from coal and natural gas to solar, wind, nuclear, the electric grid, concrete, plastics, pesticides, fertilizers, microchips, electronic goods, the internet, roads, railroads, ships, trucks, and every other manufactured object, because they all depend on oil throughout their life cycle.
+Half a million are even made out of oil.
+Some some are made from oil, some run on oil only, and all depend on oil from mining and crushing of ore to fabrication, and are delivered by diesel-fueled combustion engines over roads mad with and from (asphalt/bitumen) oil.